pmitche/it3105-aiprogramming/README.md

 # IT3105 Artificial Intelligence Programming
 Repository for hosting deliverables in the course IT3105 Artificial Intelligence Programming at the Norwegian University of Science and Technology, fall 2015.
+Entire course completed as a group effort with [Sondre Dyvik](https://github.com/sondrehd).

 ## PROJECT 1
 ###### Implemented in Python 2.7